thbe/docker-ntopng/README.md

 ./start_ntopng.sh
 ```

-If you want to monitor your FRITZ box you have to add the following paramter to the start script:
+If you want to monitor your FRITZ box you have to add the following parameter to the start script:

 ```
 wget https://raw.githubusercontent.com/thbe/docker-ntopng/master/start_ntopng.sh